ManuelaCarriero/PyExTra/README.md

 In this repository we explore three main genetic circuits described in section **Models** and provide also programs to analyse simulation data (which can not only be generated!).
 We have wrapped this repository into a unique name called *PyExTra* because of the acronym with gene *ex*pression and *tra*nslation processes that are simulated with his python programs.
 Users that can be interested in *PyExTra* are beginners with gene expression simulations and analysis.
 You can just use it or explore its code to have some help for your research work.
+*PyExTra*, indeed, was born with the aim to investigate about NF-kB model in colon cancer cells for my master degree thesis in Physics.

 ## Dependencies